PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 ## UI

 For all Cloud Hooks, you can choose a name for the hook (the default is 'Custom') and decide which states you want to be alerted about.
-However, different types of hook, need different inputs.
+Different inputs are required depending on the type of Cloud Hook.

 <div class="add-shadow">
   <img src="/orchestration/ui/cloud-hook-email.png">